ahtchow/CarND-PathPlanning-P6/README.md

 ```
 ### Trajectory Planning
 After the decision is made, there is a need to plan a safe trajectory for a lane change.
 Rather than fit a polynomial, a spline implementation was used instead.
-(Set a polynomials within a piecewise function) The spline implementation ([src/spline.h](./src/spline.h)) is referenced from [Cubic Spline interpolation implementation](http://kluge.in-chemnitz.de/opensource/spline/).
+(Set of polynomials within a piecewise function) The spline implementation ([src/spline.h](./src/spline.h)) is referenced from [Cubic Spline interpolation implementation](http://kluge.in-chemnitz.de/opensource/spline/).
 Simply the idea of using a spline were to evenly space the next 50 points on the map smoothly.
 In addition, speed can incremented per given point to ensure jerk constraints and acceleration control.

 See line 92 to 202 in ([src/main.cpp](./src/main.cpp))